Coronavirus-shuttered trading floors reopen, making complex transactions easier

 A CME Group spokesperson told FOX Business the exchange’s Chicago trading floor “reopening will be evaluated based on medical advice.”

-Cboe plans to be ready to open its trading floor as soon as June 1, but said the date will ultimately be determined by the healthy and safety needs of its trading floor community, which includes company staff as well as market participants.
+Cboe plans to be ready to open its trading floor as soon as June 1, but said the date will ultimately be determined by the health and safety needs of its trading floor community, which includes company staff as well as market participants.